 Well, nobody is perfect. 😉

-…with some drawbacks
+…and some drawbacks

-• It can slow down your back-office, which is never very pleasant.
+- It can slow down your back-office, which is never very pleasant.
 So you need to know the best practices to avoid overloading it.

 Beyond these few reasons, WooCommerce may simply not be the right solution for you, depending on your technical knowledge, your goals and your needs.

-The alternative ecommerce plugins to WooCommerce
+Alternative e-commerce plugins to WooCommerce

 Easy Digital Downloads

-Active installations: 50K+
+Active installations: 40K+

-Easy Digital Downloads is a freemium ecommerce plugin for selling digital products (ebooks, software, documents, videos, photos, etc.).
+Easy Digital Downloads is a freemium e-commerce plugin for selling digital products (ebooks, software, documents, videos, photos, etc.).

-Created by the American developer Pippin Williamson and his company Sandhills Development, it was acquired in September 2021 by Awesome Motive, the company of Syed Balkhi who is behind plugins such as Optin Monster, WPForms, Smash Balloon, etc.
+Created by the American developer Pippin Williamson and his company Sandhills Development, it was acquired in September 2021 by Awesome Motive, the company of Syed Balkhi that is behind plugins such as Optin Monster, WPForms, Smash Balloon, etc.

-What are the advantages of the Easy Digital Downloads ecommerce plugin?
+What are the advantages of the Easy Digital Downloads e-commerce plugin?

-• A ready to use shopping cart system.
+- A ready-to-use shopping cart system.

-• Integration with different payment gateways like Stripe, PayPal, Google Pay and Apple Pay.
+- Integration with different payment gateways like Stripe, PayPal, Google Pay, and Apple Pay.

-• The possibility to create coupon codes and protect the download of certain files, for example after a certain time or several attempts.
+- Option to create coupon codes and protect the download of certain files, for example after a certain time or several attempts.

-• Access to sales statistics and your customers’ purchase history.
+- Access to sales statistics and your customers’ purchase history.

 How much does Easy Digital Downloads cost?